Restoring Salmon Creek Watershed

 Maintenance

-The trees we plant have an 85 percent survival rate thanks to the StreamTeam’s hard work to weed and water them for up to five years after planting.
+The trees we plant have an 85 percent survival rate thanks to the StreamTeam’s careful planting methods and continued maintenance after plants are in the ground.

 LEARN MORE ›